A list of terms used throughout the product help guides and their definitions as they relate to ShipStation.

 An email sent to your customer once you create the label for their shipment in ShipStation.
 This option is disabled by default.
 You can also configure the notification to be sent at a later time, such as an hour after the label is created or when the shipment hits the mail stream.

 - shipment record

 The data item that contains all of the information for a shipment.
-Shipment records are displayed in the Shipment grid (Shipping grid in V3) and in the corresponding order's details.
+Shipment records are displayed in the Shipment grid and in the corresponding order's details.